Sir Edmund Hillary, leader

 Heke, Randal. (b.
 1928) Foreman, Construction Unit.

-Polar Medal.
+New Zealand Antarctic Medal (formerly Polar Medal).
 Educated at Cambridge District High School.
 Joined Ministry of Works, serving a carpentry apprenticeship, and working at various hydro-electric projects, successively at Karapiro, Maraetai, Tekapo, and Roxburgh; then as a Building Supervisor in the Pacific in Niue, Western Samoa and Chatham Islands.
 After TAE , returned to Scott Base in later seasons for other building projects, and later had extensive involvement with New Zealand embassy buildings around the world; he finished his career with the Ministry as Chief Building Officer in Head Office.
 He is a life member and past president of the Antarctic Society, and lives today in retirement in Waikanae.

 Mitchell, Ron. (b.
 1925) Architectural draughtsman.